 The following compilation by Robert Hutchins, Ph.D., offers ten simple ways to explain transpersonal psychology

-limitations of mainstream psychology... mainstream psychology views the psyche in purely local terms i.e. each person's psyche is located and confined within the locus of their physical body.
-The standard psychological approach lacks the ability to discern the interconnectedness of collective psychology that gives rise to mass events... all minds are linked together and co-operate as integrated parts in a collective, non-local field of consciousness... the scope of modern psychology is extended into new domains with the understanding of the non-local and non-temporal dimensions of the psyche... the role that they play in shaping both individual and group psychology. human psyche as consciousness... is not bound by space and time.
-The non-local field of consciousness unites all minds in a singular and inherently inseparable unified quantum field. collective human psyche operates as a non-local field of energy, information and sentience (the quality of having awareness).
+Mainstream psychology views the psyche in purely local terms i.e. each person's psyche is located and confined within the locus of their physical body.
+The standard psychological approach lacks the ability to discern the interconnectedness of collective psychology that gives rise to mass events.
+All minds are linked together and co-operate as integrated parts in a collective, non-local field of consciousness... the scope of modern psychology is extended into new domains with the understanding of the non-local and non-temporal dimensions of the psyche... the role that they play in shaping both individual and group psychology. human psyche as consciousness... is not bound by space and time.
+The non-local field of consciousness unites all minds in a singular and inherently inseparable unified quantum field.
+The ollective human psyche operates as a non-local field of energy, information and sentience (the quality of having awareness).
 Certain functions of the human psyche operate as a non-local quantum field... an interconnected and interdependent mind-field... new non-local or field psychology focuses not on the psyche of the individual in isolation but on the entire field...

 In connecting to the transpersonal the

 individual connects to their higher expanded self... their expanded